ben-ng/skylight/Readme.md

 1. Correctness

-  Skylight is a thin but bulletproof interface you between your database and client.
+  Skylight is a thin but bulletproof interface between your database and client.

 2. Simplicity